Mitchzah/Mitchzah.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why do they call you "The Mitch"
+subtitle: What you should know about Mitchell Zahner
 ---

-My name is Mitchell Zahner.
 Some folks think:

+- I am really good at Computers.
+  - Reality: I have always been computing, still learning eveeryday :-)
+- I like building things.
+  - Reality: I love my Lego Ninjago builds.
-- I rock a great mustache
+- I am easy to find at a volleyball game.
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+  - Reality: I supply alot of energy on the court!

+To be honest, I try to learn as much as I possibly can everyday.